Keto Chaffle Recipe

 This post may contain affiliate links.
 See my disclosure policy.

 I add almond flour and baking powder to a basic cheese-and-egg chaffle so it actually tastes like a waffle, not a cheesy omelet.
-Four ingredients, one mini waffle maker, and you have a low-carb breakfast in under 5 minutes.
+Four ingredients, one mini waffle maker, and you have a low-carb breakfast in about 6 minutes.
+Every variation I make, sweet to savory to holiday, lives on this page too.

 If you’ve tried a basic chaffle and thought it tasted like a cheesy scrambled egg in waffle form, you’re not wrong.
 That’s exactly what happened the first few times I made one.
 The fix is almond flour and baking powder, and that’s what makes this keto chaffle recipe different from the egg-and-cheese versions floating around.